FloBeep/Project-3/README.md

 - Wealth Distribution: The wealthiest individuals are concentrated in a few industries, with technology and finance leading the pack.<br>
 - Country Representation: The United States, China, and India host the highest number of billionaires, while emerging economies show rapid growth.<br>
 - Age and Gender: Billionaires are predominantly male, with no number of female billionaires, and most of them are aged between 50 and 70.<br>
-- Self-Made vs. Inherited: A significant percentage of billionaires on the list have self-made fortunes, particularly in tech and retail industries.<br>
+- Self-Made vs. Inherited: Many billionaires on the list have self-made fortunes, particularly in the tech and retail industries.<br>

 **Team Members**